granade-io/pluscoder/README.md

 - `/config <key> <value>`: Override any pluscoder configuration. e.g., `/config auto-commits false`
 - `/undo`: Revert last commit and remove last message from chat history.
 - `/agent`: Start a conversation with a new agent from scratch.
+- `/agent_create`: Creates a persistent specialized agent to chat with.
 - `/help`: Display help information for available commands.
 - `/init`: (Re)Initialize repository understanding the code base to generate project overview and code guidelines md files.
 - `/show_repo`: Display information about the current repository.